scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 ---
-title: FP Data Modeling
+title: FP Modeling
 type: section
-description: This chapter provides an introduction to FP data modeling with Scala 3.
+description: This chapter provides an introduction to FP domain modeling with Scala 3.
-num: 18
+num: 19
-previous-page: data-modeling-2-oop
+previous-page: domain-modeling-oop
 next-page: methods-intro
 ---

-This chapter provides an introduction to functional programming (FP) style data modeling in Scala 3.
+This chapter provides an introduction to functional programming (FP) style domain modeling in Scala 3.
 When modeling the world around us with FP, you typically use these Scala constructs:

 - Enumerations
 - Case classes